lunchbag/hugo-blog/content/posts/optimizations-as-a-company-of-one.md

 If it's not already obvious, I like being hyper-efficient (without burning myself out, obviously).
 Even though I am a solo founder and have only a singular available thread at any given time, I can still automate, optimize and parallelize processes.
 As a simple example, a few weeks ago I decided I should send out a user survey to new subscribers.
 I realized I should immediately take the time to prepare that because once it's sent out, I could forget about it for 3 weeks while responses trickle in.
 After I finish my next few tasks, I'll have a bunch of survey results waiting for me to parse and analyze.

-In the last 3 months, I averaged 6 hours of work per day for a total of a 42 hour work week (as in I don't take weekends off) which means I'm not breaking my back running my company and I also had time to live a normal life outside of work.
+In the last 3 months, I averaged 6.5 hours of work per day for a total of a 45.5 hour work week (as in I don't take weekends off).
+I'm also not breaking my back running my business and I have time to live a normal life outside of work.

-A big part of the reason I've been able to make it this far is because of the optimizations I've identified and implemented when the time called for it.
+I would greatly attribute being able to make it this far to the optimizations I've identified and implemented when the time called for it.

+As the company scales, so too must all aspects of my work, which I break down into 4 parts: customer support, engineering, product and marketing.
 Finding these opportunities for process elimination and simplification is honestly one of the more fun parts of running a company which is why I'm excited to share some of my most successful strategies and some anecdotes from own experiences.

 # Optimizing Customer Support

 Good customer support is imperative to a SaaS business such as Lunch Money, especially in the early stages.
-Showing your users that you care and that their feedback is heard and matters is a great way to build customer loyalty and your first few customers will then turn into your champions.
-Consistently providing awesome customer support is a long-term investment for your business.
+Showing your users that their feedback is heard and makes a difference is a great way to build customer loyalty and turn your first few customers into your champions.
+Consistently providing stellar customer support is a long-term investment for your business.

-I thought that if I were to hire someone, it would first be a customer support agent but I've since been moving away from that idea.
-I've experienced first hand the positive feedback loop that's made possible by having a direct and open line of communication and I don't want to risk ideas or frustrations being lost in translation.
+I always thought that if I were to hire someone, it would first be a customer support agent but I've since been moving away from that idea.
+I've experienced first hand the positive feedback loop that's made possible by having a direct and open line of communication with users and I don't want to risk ideas or frustrations being lost in translation.

-On average, I receive almost 400 support emails per month.
+On average, I receive 400 support emails per month.
 I always had a hunch that customer support would be the most important and the hardest part of the business to scale, especially if I wanted to stay a company of one.

 ## How do support tickets work at Lunch Money?

 All support emails go directly to my email inbox.
 Every page of Lunch Money has access to a "Feedback widget" located at the bottom right corner.
-Clicking on it opens up a text area wherein users can submit feedback, questions, bug reports, or whatever else is on their mind which it then sends straight through to my inbox.
+Clicking on it opens up a text area wherein users can submit feedback, questions, bug reports, or whatever else is on their mind.
+It then gets sent straight through to my inbox.

 ![](/uploads/screenshot-submit-bug-3.png)

 I'll never forget launch day when we amassed 1000 sign ups and well over 100 support tickets in the span of a few hours.
 I stayed up that night replying to every single one before I finally went to bed.
-I mean, there was no way I could ignore it.
-I am an inbox-zero fanatic and I also use my email as a To-Do list.
-My personal philosophy is that any emails that are not archived has an action waiting on me.
+I am an inbox-zero fanatic and I view my email as a To-Do list.
+My personal philosophy is that any email that is not archived has an action waiting on me.

-Obviously, this wasn't sustainable.
-It was difficult to wake up every day to have my main inbox full of unread emails, especially with the Gmail message preview, it just felt like a constant reminder of all the things I've yet to do.
+Obviously, this wasn't sustainable with the volume of support emails I was receiving on a daily basis.
+It was difficult to wake up every day to my main inbox full of unread emails.
+It was the worst kind of reminder of all the things I've yet to do.

 ![](https://media.giphy.com/media/AaBhK3dHsk0XS/giphy.gif)

-And of course, I didn't want to add complexity (or money) to the situation by re-routing support emails to some third-party service or other inbox.
-Keeping it simple and relatively low-cost are always two important heuristics.
+Finally, I didn't want to add complexity (or money) to the situation by re-routing support emails to some third-party service or other inbox and I still wanted support tickets to come directly to my inbox.

 ## Self-triage support tickets

-I knew I still wanted support tickets to come directly to my inbox, but I didn't need it necessarily in my main inbox.
-I realized seemingly much too late that I could just have users triage their own support tickets.
+I realized seemingly much too late that I could have users triage their own support tickets.
 All this required was the addition of a simple dropdown above the text area in the feedback box with the following options:

 1. Bug report
 2. Question